hongyue17/electric_bike_usage_pattern_london/README.md

 **Code:** [`Jupyter notebook`]()
 **Presentation:** [`Full Report`](https://github.com/hongyue17/electric_bike_demand_forecast_london/blob/main/full_report.pdf)

-Micromobility has proven to be a helpful last-mile solution, and shared bikes are a popular option.
-While classic shared bikes are common in central London, electric shared bikes have not been introduced at every station.
-This project aims to examine the potential expansion of the electric bike service area and identify the strategies that should be implemented.
+Micromobility is becoming a more popular way to complete the last mile of urban journeys, with shared electric bikes emerging as a convenient and eco-friendly option.
+While traditional pedal bikes are widely available across central London, not all stations offer electric bikes.
+This initiative aims to explore opportunities to expand the coverage of electric bike services and to devise plans for their effective implementation.

 <br>